 Panch pokhari trek is commonly known as five different small lakes.
 Each lake has each different names and they are derived from Lord Shiva.
 The Panch pokhari trekking is sacred – pilgrimage trek often visited by Hindu people.

-From Panch pokhari, you will have a stunning view of some of the snow-capped mountains such as Dorje Lakpa (6,966m), Phurbi Chhyachu (6,637m), Madiya (6,257m), Rolwaling and Langtang range, Jugal Himal and the charming biological diversities contribute to deserving the trip.
+From holy Panch pokhari, you will have an astonishing view of some of the snow-capped mountains such as Dorje Lakpa (6,966m), Phurbi Chhyachu (6,637m), Madiya (6,257m), Rolwaling and Langtang range, Jugal Himal and the charming biological diversities contribute to deserving the trip.
 Furthermore, the trip consists of the base of the Jugal Himal range in the initial and concludes in the lower part.

 Besides that, Panch pokhari trek is the tranquil eternity and dotted by the colorful rhododendron forest, which is extremely spectacular in the spring season.
 Thus, Panch pokhari treks is not a very difficult trek and you can trek at any time throughout the year.